 We showed in chapter 4 our literature review about existing classifications of trace links.
-These classifications do not consider a unified classification that combines all trace links related to Requirement Engineering, Model Driven Engineering, and Systems Engineering domains.
+These classifications do not consider a unified classification that combines all trace links related to Requirements Engineering, Model Driven Engineering, and Systems Engineering domains.
 This chapter introduces our effort in providing a unified trace links taxonomy that can be utilized in these domains.
 The chapter discusses four main facets.
 First, it shows the existing classifications of trace links and their drawbacks.
 Second, it presents a set of requirements for a trace links taxonomy; these requirements are proposed based on our needs and the drawbacks of existing trace link classifications.
-Third, it presents a technique to build the taxonomy by employing the Link data and the Resource Description Framework (RDF) [126][143].
-The taxonomy can be configured with traceability models using the Open Service for Lifecycle Collaboration (OSLC) [127][144].
+Third, it presents a technique to build the taxonomy by employing the Link data and the Resource Description Framework (RDF) [126]The taxonomy can be configured with traceability models using the Open Service for Lifecycle Collaboration (OSLC) [127].
 Finally, it provides validation criteria for validating the taxonomy requirements and validating the solution through an example.

 The Need for a Trace Link Taxonomy